bastings/bastings.github.io/index.md

 # Hello!

 Hi, welcome to my website!
 I'm a research engineer at Google.
-I'm currentlty interested in the following topics:
+I'm currently interested in the following topics:

 - Interpretability
   - Feature attribution methods